 Outreach and Extension Focus

-The Civic Ecology Lab supports community gardening, community forestry, participatory watershed restoration, and other locally-organized civic ecology practices that integrate community and environmental outcomes.
-We are also home to the US Environmental Protection Agency’s National Environmental Education Training Program -- EECapacity.
-To help civic ecology stewards see the importance of their work in a larger context, and to support the professional development of environmental educators, we develop online courses that integrate research-based content, social networking, and hands-on projects.
-During 2015, I taught an edX Massive Open Online Course (MOOC) Reclaiming Broken Places: Introduction to Civic Ecology, which will be offered again in spring 2016, and is available at any time for self-learning.
-My Lab also led the development of a global online course called Environmental Education: Transdisciplinary Approaches to Addressing Wicked Problems, which is being taught in winter-spring 2016 for the first time.
-In 2016, we also will teach Urban Environmental Education (Alex Kudryavtsev) and Climate Change Communications Research: Applications in Environmental Education (Anne Armstrong).
-Written and video materials developed for our online courses, for the Garden Mosaics community garden education program, and for EECapacity are available through the individual course, program, and Civic Ecology websites.
+The Civic Ecology Lab supports community gardening, community forestry, participatory watershed restoration, shoreline and urban park cleanups, and other locally-organized civic ecology practices with community and environmental outcomes.
+We also support the professional development of environmental education and related professionals.
+To promote the work of civic ecology stewards and environmental educators, we facilitate online courses and communities that integrate research-based content, social networking, and hands-on projects.
+During 2017, we plan to reteach our edX Massive Open Online Course (MOOC) Reclaiming Broken Places: Introduction to Civic Ecology, which also is available at any time for self-learning.
+We also plan to teach or reteach the following online courses: Environmental Education: Transdisciplinary Approaches to Addressing Wicked Problems, Urban Environmental Education, Introduction to Environmental Education, Environmental Education Outcomes, Climate Change Communications Research: Applications in Environmental Education, and Climate Change Science and Communication for Extension Educators.
+For updates, see www.civicecology.org

 I do not teach undergraduate courses but have an active PhD graduate program.
 All PhD students engage in outreach or participatory action research with environmental educators or civic ecology stewards.
-During 2016, my students are focusing on the following topics: role of social networks in practice change among environmental educators (Yue Li); adaptive management in civic ecology practices in New York City (Philip Silva); climate change communication research in environmental education (Anne Armstrong); adaptive co-management of Korean village groves (Eunju Lee); sense of place and environmental stewardship among Q’echi women in Guatemala (Lilly Briggs); impact of social marketing on wildlife protection behaviors in Laos (Santi Saypanya); impacts of local task forces on invasive species management and policy (S Nourani); and developing a strategic plan for a climate change garden (M Roberts).
+During 2017, my students and postdoc are researching the following topics: online learning long-term outcomes (Yue Li); knowledge generation in civic ecology practices in New York City (Philip Silva); climate change communication research applications in environmental education (Anne Armstrong); adaptive co-management of Korean village groves (Eunju Lee); impact of social marketing on wildlife protection behaviors in Laos (Santi Saypanya); policy outcomes of civic ecology practices (Danny Rosenberg Daneri); microplastics monitoring and stewardship (Bethany Jorgensen); and developing a strategic plan for a climate change garden (Michael Roberts).

 Awards and Honors